rstojnic/lazydata/README.md

 ### Usage

-In this section we'll run through the set of steps you need to use file freezer.
+In this section we'll show how to use `filefreezer` on an example project.

 Lets say our repository structure looks like this: